mathieuancelin/Elem/readme.md

 You can also get the root DOM node by using `context.getDOMNode()`.

-But you can't render that stuff on the servier side right (isomorphic components) ?
+But you can't render that stuff server side (isomorphic apps), right ?
 ---------------------------------------------

 Actually you can and it's pretty easy.

 First you can use `Elem.renderToString` on any `Elem.el` node you want.

 But you can also do the same on components, let's write a funny clock component;